-Enterprise asset management software (EAM) captures the data you need for both strategies.
-With preventive schedules and analysis from predictive data, the right EAM solution generates work orders to keep the maintenance teams on track.
+Enterprise asset management software (EAM Software) captures the data you need for both strategies.
+With preventive schedules and analysis from predictive data, the right work order software generates work orders to keep the maintenance teams on track.

 Because some equipment is better suited to a preventive strategy and some to predictive, it’s important to become familiar with the pros and cons of each.